streamlit/docs/content/library/advanced-features/advanced-widget-behavior.md

 ### Calling a widget function when the widget already exists

 1. Streamlit will connect to the existing frontend and backend parts.
-2. If the widget has a key that was deleted for `st.session_state`, then Streamlit will recreate the key using the current backend value. (e.g.
+2. If the widget has a key that was deleted from `st.session_state`, then Streamlit will recreate the key using the current frontend value. (e.g.
-   Deleting a key will not revert the widget to a default value since the true "backend" value is deeper in the code than what is accessed through `st.session_state`.)
+   Deleting a key will not revert the widget to a default value.)
 3. It will return the current value of the widget.

 [//]: # "TODO: Examples with the key copy workaround and pseudo key workflow"